joshtynjala/actionscript-3.0-developers-guide/user-interaction/working-with-menus/menu-basics.md

 NativeMenuItem objects.
 NativeMenuItem objects that represent submenus, in turn, can contain NativeMenu objects.
 The top- or root-level menu object in the structure represents the menu bar for application and window menus.
-(Context, icon, and pop-up menus don’t have a menu bar).
+(Context, icon, and pop-up menus don't have a menu bar).

 The following diagram illustrates the structure of a typical menu.
 The root menu represents the menu bar and contains two menu items referencing a _File_ submenu